-Twelve injection wells will be located on six new injection well pads.
-The injection well pads will be located south of the RPF.
-Wells are expected to be drilled to reach an approximate depth of 7,500 feet.
+The injection well pads will be drilled to reach an approximate depth of 7,500 feet.
 Injection wells will be cased to a depth where the subsurface formation is competent.
 The injection wells will be drilled using directional drilling technology.

-Ten injection wells will be dedicated to injection of spent geothermal fluid from the secondary clarifier overflow.
-One injection wells will be dedicated to the condensate injection and another injection well will be dedicated to aerated fluid.
+Eight injection wells will be dedicated to injection of spent geothermal fluid from the secondary clarifier overflow.
+Two injection wells will be dedicated to condensate, and one injection well will be dedicated to aerated fluid.
 Anticipated spent geothermal fluid chemistry is summarized in Table 2-3.